-Risk sharing instruments 0/0 1 a Only IAMs that are used in the papers assessed are included in this column.
-2 b There are many indicators for land degradation (see Chapter 4).
-In this table, studies are categorised as quantifying 3 land degradation if they explicitly discuss land degradation.
-4 c Studies are categorised is quantifying food security if they report food prices or the population at risk of hunger.
-5 6 Interactions and Interlinkages between Response Options: 7 The effect of response options on desertification, land degradation, food security, biodiversity, and other 8 sustainable development goals depends strongly on which options are included and the extent to which 9 they are deployed.
-For example, sections 2.6, 6.3.6, and the Cross-Chapter Box 7 on Bioenergy note that 10 bioenergy and BECCS has a large mitigation potential but could potentially have adverse side effects for 11 land degradation, food security, and other sustainable development goals.
-Global modelling studies 12 demonstrate that these effects are dependent on scale.
-Increased use of bioenergy can result in increased 13 mitigation (Figure 6.8, Panel A) and reduced climate change, but can also lead to increased energy 14 cropland expansion (Figure 6.8, Panel B), and increased competition for land resulting in increased food 15 prices (Figure 6.8, Panel C).
-However, the exact relationship between bioenergy deployment and each 16 sustainability target depends a number of other factors, including the feedstock used, the underlying 17 socioeconomic scenario, assumptions about technology and resource base, the inclusion of other response 18 options, and the specific model used (Calvin et al. 2014a; Clarke and Jiang 2014b; Popp et al. 2014b,

-19 2017; Kriegler et al. 2014).
+^a Only IAMs that are used in the papers assessed are included in this column.

+Interactions and Interlinkages between Response Options:

+The effect of response options on desertification, land degradation, food security, biodiversity, and other sustainable development goals depends strongly on which options are included and the extent to which they are deployed.
+For example, sections 2.7, 6.4.6, and the Cross-Chapter Box 7 on Bioenergy note that bioenergy and BECCS has a large mitigation potential but could potentially have adverse side effects for land degradation, food security, and other sustainable development goals.
+Global modelling studies demonstrate that these effects are dependent on scale.
+Increased use of bioenergy can result in increased mitigation (Figure 6.8, Panel A) and reduced climate change, but can also lead to increased energy cropland expansion (Figure 6.8, Panel B), and increased competition for land resulting in increased food prices (Figure 6.8, Panel C).
+However, the exact relationship between bioenergy deployment and each sustainability target depends a number of other factors, including the feedstock used, the underlying socioeconomic scenario, assumptions about technology and resource base, the inclusion of other response options, and the specific model used (Calvin et al. 2014a; Clarke and Jiang 2014b; Popp et al. 2014b, 2017; Kriegler et al. 2014).

 Figure 6.8 Correlation between Bioenergy Use and Other Indicators.
 Panel A shows global CO2 sequestration by BECCS in 2100.
 Panel B shows global energy cropland area in 2100.
 Panel C shows agricultural prices in 2100 indexed to 2010.
 Data are binned based on the amount of bioenergy used globally in 2100.
-All scenario data that include both bioenergy consumption and the variable of interest are included in the figure; the resulting number of scenarios varies per panel with 352 in panel A, 262 in panel B, and 172 in panel C. The represents the median, and the whiskers represent the 5 to 95% range of scenarios.
-Data is from an update of the IAMC Scenario Explorer developed for the SR15 (Huppmann et al. 2018; Rogelj et al. 2018b).
+All scenario data that include both bioenergy consumption and the variable of interest are included in the figure; the resulting number of scenarios varies per panel with 352 in panel A, 262 in panel B, and 172 in panel C. The boxes represent the interquartile range (i.e., the middle 50% of all scenarios), the line in the middle of the box represents the median, and the whiskers represent the 5 to 95% range of scenarios.
+Data is from an update of the IAMC Scenario Explorer developed for the SR1.5 (Huppmann et al. 2018; Rogelj et al. 2018b).